RoboSparrow/Snippets/readme.md

-Dumping ground for often used snippets
+Dumping ground for more or less useful snippets